 What is acne?

 ALL ACNE IS HORMONAL AND INFLAMMATORY.
-In other words, the various forms of acne that manifest on the skin as pimples (with or without pus), blemishes, blackheads, whiteheads or other cysts, all start from inflammation under the skin and are caused by various factors such as hormones, nutrition, stress, imbalance of the gut microbiome, imbalance of the skin microbiome, etc.
+In other words, the various forms of acne that manifest on the skin as pimples (with or without pus), blemishes, blackheads, whiteheads, or other cysts, all originate from inflammation under the skin and are caused by various factors such as hormones, nutrition, stress, gut microbiome imbalance, skin microbiome imbalance, etc.

-Teenage acne is mainly caused by various growth hormones and sex hormones, which are responsible for the development of their sexual organs.
+Teenage acne is mainly due to various growth hormones and sex hormones, which are responsible for the development of their sex organs.
 At this stage, a diet consisting of high glycemic index foods acts like a spark in a very dry bush.

-Adult acne can be caused by a variety of factors, but most commonly, hormonal imbalance, gut microbiome imbalance, and a weakened immune system play a central role.
+Adult acne can be due to various factors, but most often, hormonal imbalance, gut microbiome imbalance, and a weakened immune system play a central role.

-In any case, hormones play an important role.
-In the case of adolescents, the fluctuation is due to the rapid growth of sex hormones; in adult women, the main fluctuation is monthly menstruation; in adult men, the fluctuation is usually due to an external stimulus such as taking anabolic steroids or whey protein to build muscle.
+In all cases, hormones play an important role.
+In the case of teenagers, the fluctuation is due to the rapid growth of sex hormones; in adult women, the main fluctuation is monthly menstruation; in adult men, the fluctuation is usually due to an external stimulus such as taking anabolic steroids or whey protein to build muscle.
 There are other reasons for hormonal fluctuations, but these are the most common.
-"Hormonal acne" has a broader meaning than the occasional acne around the chin.
+"Hormonal acne" has a broader meaning than occasional acne around the chin.

-Acne is simply a message, or even an alert from your body about what is going on inside you.
-Acne reflects the state of your systems.
-Therefore, a solution that improves your overall health is the best way to target acne.
+Acne is simply a message, or even an alert from your body about what is happening inside you.
+Acne reflects the evolving state of your systems.
+Therefore, a solution that improves your general health is the best way to target acne.

 Antibiotics